Skip to content

 Milk Thistle

 Milk thistle seeds are a natural source of silymarin, an antioxidant with liver-protective properties.
-(4) Studies show the herbal remedy may support liver health by restoring damaged liver cells, boosting detoxification, and reducing liver inflammation.
+(4) Studies show the herbal supplement may support liver health by restoring damaged liver cells, boosting detoxification, and reducing liver inflammation.

 Protect, my favorite detox supplement, is a proprietary blend of ingredients, including milk thistle, N-acetyl-cysteine, and turmeric, to support your body’s ability to detox naturally.